engrawais/engrawais/README.md

 ## 🚀 About Me

-I'm a **Dynamic Software Engineer** with over **14 years of diverse experience** driving technical innovation and team excellence across enterprise-level software development projects.
+I'm a **Full Stack Deeveloper** with over **8 years of diverse experience** driving technical innovation and team excellence across enterprise-level software development projects.
 Currently serving as **Software Engineering Manager at Codonomy**, I specialize in leading high-performing teams, implementing robust technology strategies, and ensuring the delivery of high-quality solutions that align with business objectives.

 ### 💼 Current Role
 **Software Engineering Manager @ Codonomy** *(Nov 2023 - Present)*